ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

 REST has become the most popular choice for API development.
-It stands for “representational state transfer,” and is basically an architecture style for network-based software specified by Dr. Roy Fielding in 2000.
+It stands for "representational state transfer" and is basically an architecture style for network-based software specified by Dr. Roy Fielding in 2000.
 His dissertation is about 160 pages long, it is not that easy to read and many people haven’t done it have their own idea of what REST is, often leading to confusion and disagreement.
 To make a long story short, REST is mostly about stateless servers and structured access to resources.

 Typically a resource is a business entity from the domain you’re working on:
 - It can be a ticket in a reservation system,
 - Or an invoice in a billing system.

 Clients and servers exchange the states of these resources using a representation such as JSON.

 These representations are then potentially modifiable, with actions and relationships discoverable via hypermedia.
 Hypermedia is fundamental to REST, and is just the concept of providing links to other resources.
-REST is designed to be hypermedia driven
+REST is designed to be hypermedia driven.

 ----